simonefrisco/data-engineering-zoomcamp-final-project/aws-ec2-terraform/README.md

 !
 Attention, make sure to change the ami-xxxxxxx value based on your aws region

-Sadly, I was able to deploy almost all resources tranne the webserver.
+Sadly, I was able to deploy almost all resources but not the webserver.

 I think that the problem was in some of the docker configuration so I decided to deploy the webserver partially manually.